 Unlike other cloud storages, Zbox takes privacy as top priority.
 Everything stored in Zbox, including file contents, directories and metadata, is encrypted on the client side by state-of-the-art cryptography.

 Zbox is also a transactional file storage.
 That is, any modification on files or directories are guarded by ACID transaction.
 Data integrity is guaranteed by authenticated encryption primitives, see AEAD encryption.

 # How It Works

 All data stored in the repo is encrypted using user-specified key Optionally, data can be de-duplicated and compressed.
 When saving a file to the repo, its content and metadata is packed into same-sized blocks and encrypted individually.

 A local cache, which is also has no knowledge about application's data, is used to boost IO performance.
 It can use different storages too, such as memory, IndexedDB or local files.

 - Everything is encrypted locally 🔒, including metadata and directory structure, no knowledge can be leaked to underlying storage

 - State-of-the-art cryptography: AES-256-GCM (hardware), XChaCha20-Poly1305, Argon2 password hashing and etc., powered by libsodium

-- Support multiple storages, including memory, OS file system, RDBMS, Key-value object store and more
+- Support varieties of storages, including memory, OS file system, RDBMS, Key-value object store and more

 - Files and directories are packed into same-sized blocks to eliminate metadata leakage

 - Content-based data chunk deduplication and file-based deduplication